vizigin/petrovich/README.md

 # Telegram Bot Petrovich
 #### Petrovich.
 Radosti skupyye telegrammy
-A [Telegram](https://telegram.org/) bot running with VK group integration and ready to deploy with Heroku.
+A [Telegram](https://telegram.org/) bot running with RSS and VK group integration and ready to deploy with Heroku.
-Now bot supports sending text message from VK groups only.
+Now bot supports sending text message from RSS and VK groups only.

 ### Installation
 1. Clone this repo